christoph-phillips/blog/content/blog/exercise-and-mental-health.md

     By creating substances like BDNF through exercise we can support psychological recovery and resilience.

-  ## Euphoria: Happy Molecules :smiles:
+  ## Euphoria: Happy Molecules :smile:

     Oh the runners' high……..
 That feeling of balance and total comfort in the world when you come back from a long workout.